isomerpages/bca-academy-grad/pages/example-page.md

 </tr>
 </tbody>
 </table>
-<h4>Graduands and guests are advised to take public transport on the event day due to limited parking spaces at BCA Braddell Campus.</h4>
-<h4>Refer to <a href="https://www.bcaa.edu.sg/you-are/a-visitor/getting-to-bca-academy" rel="noopener noreferrer nofollow" target="_blank">link</a> on getting to the campus.</h4>
+<h4>Graduands and guests are advised to take public transport on the event day due to limited parking spaces at BCA Braddell Campus.
+Refer to <a href="https://www.bcaa.edu.sg/you-are/a-visitor/getting-to-bca-academy" rel="noopener noreferrer nofollow" target="_blank">link</a> on getting to the campus.</h4>
 <p></p>